 The standard Runge--Kutta (RK) methods have been deeply rooted in researches and engineers who are interested in scientific computing due to their simplicity and their ease of implementation.
-However, in the development and design of numerical algorithms, established methods are constantly improved with the development of computing technology.
-It is true that exponential integrators \cite{Berland2005,Bhatty2017,Celledoni2008,Cox2002,Dimarco2011,Dujardin2009,Hochbruck1997,Hochbruck1998,Hochbruck2005a,Hochbruck2005b,Hochbruck2010, Kassam2005,Lawson1967,Shen2019,WangBin2021} that can exact integrate the linear equation $y'(t)=My(t)$ are more favorable than non-exponential integrators in solving the problem \eqref{stiffODEs}, which exhibits remarkable `stiffness' properties.
+Unfortunately, however, it is known that stiff systems or highly oscillatory problems cannot be solved efficiently using standard explicit methods since standard explicit methods need a very small stepsize and hence a long runtime to reach an acceptable accuracy.
+Therefore, in the development and design of numerical algorithms, established methods are constantly improved with the development of computing technology.
+It is true that exponential integrators (see, e.g. \cite{Berland2005,Bhatty2017,Celledoni2008,Cox2002,Dimarco2011,Dujardin2009,Hochbruck1997,Hochbruck1998,Hochbruck2005a,Hochbruck2005b,Hochbruck2010, Kassam2005,Lawson1967,Shen2019,WangBin2021}):

+that can {exactly} integrate the linear equation $y'(t)=My(t)$ are more favorable than non-exponential integrators in solving the problem \eqref{stiffODEs}, which exhibits remarkable `stiffness' properties.
+In \eqref{ERK}, $c_i$ for $i=1,\ldots,s$ are constants, $\bar{a}_{ij}(hM)$ and $\bar{b}_{i}(hM)$ are matrix-valued functions of $hM$.
+It is worth noting that an ERK method \eqref{ERK} reduces to a classical RK method if $M\rightarrow \mathbf{0}$.
 With regard to semi-linear Hamiltonian systems, symplectic exponential methods and energy-preserving exponential methods are important in the sense of geometric integration (see, e.g. \cite{LiYW2016a,Mei2017,Mei-Siam2022,WangBinJCAM2019, WangBinJCP2019}), but all of them are implicit (normally depending on a Newton--Raphson procedure due to the stiffness), and hence they are not the subject of this paper.

 The main theme of this paper is two new classes of exponential Runge--Kutta (ERK) integrators and we will focus on explicit methods.
 Hence, the main contribution of this study is to present new explicit ERK methods for solving the system \eqref{stiffODEs} with lower computational cost.
 Moreover, these ERK methods will reduce the computation of matrix exponentials as far as possible, and be more closer to the distinguishing feature of standard Runge--Kutta methods: simplicity and ease of implementation.